 Scald Hazard.
-Pressure relief valve discharge shall be piped in such a way to prevent or eliminate potential burn risk.
+Temperature and pressure relief valve discharge shall be piped in such a way to prevent or eliminate potential burn risk.

 DO NOT pipe in any area where freezing could occur.

 DO NOT install any shut-off valves, plugs, caps, or reducers in the discharge piping.